ritchielawrence/cmdow/README.md

 ## Is Cmdow Malware?<a name="is-cmdow-malware"></a>

 **Of course not!** However, not everyone agrees...
-One of Cmdow's many features allows the user to hide program windows and this has led to 40% of anti-virus vendors classifying Cmdow as anything from a hacking tool to a trojan<sup>[&dagger;](#trojan)</sup>.
+One of Cmdow's many features allows the user to hide program windows which has led to 40% of anti-virus vendors classifying Cmdow as anything from a hacking tool to a trojan<sup>[&dagger;](#trojan)</sup>.
 On the other hand, 60% of anti-virus vendors regard Cmdow as completely safe.

 You can view the anti-virus scan results yourself.
 Download the latest version of Cmdow, extract the contents of the zip file and upload cmdow.exe to [VirusTotal](https://virustotal.com/).
 You'll end up at  a page like this:
 [https://virustotal.com/en/file/767b877e735c425bf05c34683356abfde4070b092f17a4741ea5ac490611f3de/analysis/](https://virustotal.com/en/file/767b877e735c425bf05c34683356abfde4070b092f17a4741ea5ac490611f3de/analysis/) (note, the long hexadecimal string in the URL matches the [SHA256 checksum](https://en.wikipedia.org/wiki/Sha1sum) of cmdow.exe, v1.4.8 in this instance).